Parry-Parry/tadNotes/TaD.md

 *Overlap coefficient* : Intersection divided by the size of smallest set

+*Dice Similarity* : The intersection of the two sets mulitplied by 2, divided by the sum of the cardinality of the two sets

+_cardinality_ : the number of elements in a set

 *Jaccard Similarity* : the size of the intersection divided by the size of the union of the sample sets

 *Summary*